Frequently asked questions

 After the 3rd lesson you and your instructor will decide if you still need additional lessons or simply require “assisted riding”.
-If you quickly become confident and safe at handling the kite and board, we offer “assisted riding”.
+If you quickly become confident and safe at handling the kite and board, we offer the “Boat Ride service”.
 Providing half a day in the water with all the equipment you need and the assistance of a boat.

 There are a few substantial reasons why our prices are a little higher than the average.

 The most important aspect of learning to kitesurf is safety.
 This is our number one priority.
 All of our lessons are given with the constant help of a motorised dinghy in a group of no more than 2 people per instructor (with the exception of the Beginner Camp that has a maximum ratio of 3 students per instructors).
 It means that the instructor is always close to you, ready to help, assist or show you the next exercise.

 It is far more complicated, difficult and tiring if your teacher is shouting instructions to you (and to the other students) from the beach.
 Radio helmets aren’t the best solution either.
 They might help a little but, as every experienced instructor will confirm, they lack the most important aspect: your feedback.

 No lesson can be completely effective if the instructor can’t interact constantly with the student.
 Your feedback allows us to tailor the lesson to your needs and learning speed.